bwinkers/sharedchain/README.md

 Encrypted Object Storage
 ------------------------
-Large objects can be stored and securely related to entries in the blockchain.
+Large objects can be stored and securely related to entries in the shared blockchain.

 SubChain Technology
 -------------------